uicm-mas/uicm-mas.github.io/_posts/2018-11-09-UICM-Abstract.markdown

 ## Abstract

-Motivated by Shannon-Weaver model and recent rehabiliation of self-supervised artificial intelligence having a "World Model", this paper propose an **unified intelligence-communication (UIC) model** for describing a single agent and any multi-agent system.
+Motivated by Shannon's model and recent rehabiliation of self-supervised artificial intelligence having a "World Model", this paper propose an **unified intelligence-communication (UIC) model** for describing a single agent and any multi-agent system.
 The model try to incorporates the following contributions.
 + The environment is modelled as the generic communication channel between agents.
 + The model leads to important insights on that "Any intelligent structure is an aggregation of multiple agents", where the simplest or basic unit of a agent is represented by "IF-THEN" rule**, as proposed by Holland and Marvinminsky.